 3. A group research task

 How do I get started?

 Head to Padlet and create an account.
 Once you're all set up, you can start getting creative with your own boards!
+After creating your Padlet, simply copy + paste the Padlet share link into Aula.
 Have a look at the video below if you need further help with creating your own personalised Padlet.

 The Padlet support centre also has plenty of resources to help you get started.
 Take a tour of the app, view more example Padlets in the gallery, watch tutorials on their YouTube channel.
 If you need help with the technical aspects of Padlet, you can also reach out to their support team at email@example.com.